j-c-h-e-n-g/cookbook-pokenum/README.md

 ## Supported Platforms

-We get successful chef runs via Test Kitchen for the following:
+Chef converges sucessfully for these:

 * Ubuntu 12.04
 * Ubuntu 14.04

-... but having issues with CentOS - `*.so` PHP extension can't load but `phpize` seems to finish. hmmm.
+but not for CentOS - `*.so` PHP extension can't load but `phpize` seems to finish. hmmm.